edha1/medtrackr/README.md

 - Adding "Resend Verification Code" functionality
 - Double-checking and fixing potential bugs
 - Improving exception handling and throwing more precise errors
+- **Threading:** Current per-medication threads are not scalable.
+Use `ScheduledExecutorService` or Spring `@Scheduled`.
+- **Persistence:** Reminders are lost on server restart.
+Consider storing next reminder in DB or using Quartz.
+- **Async I/O:** Reminder delivery currently blocks threads; should be async for better performance.
 - Further enhancing security and real-time features